3 Market Place Castlegate,

 The Regent Cinema had the tiniest footprint of any cinema I have seen.
 It is almost like a toy movie palace.
 A tiny foyer has enough space for doors to the stalls, a paybox and the start of domestic sized stairs to the balcony.
 The projection room was at the rear of the stalls to maximise space in the “expensive” balcony.
 Down each side of the steeply raked balcony were the exit stairs; those on the left hand side delivering patrons into the stalls to exit on the other side of the ground floor and there were no doors other than on the front facade (one set of which has now been bricked up).

-It seated 400 and opened in 1935 as an independent.
-It was later acquired by Star Cinemas who introduced bingo part time, and then eventually full time (by the early 1970’s).
+It seated 400 and opened in December 1934 as an independent.
+Around 1938/1939 it was acquired by Star Cinemas of Leeds who introduced bingo part time in the earl-1960’s, and then eventually full time (by the early-1970’s).

 The screen and proscenium have been removed along with the left hand circle to stalls staircase.
 The projection room has been opened up into the rear stalls to provide a refreshments kiosk and a false ceiling has covered the original, considerably lower at the front.